Helicity Constraints To Soft Factor Of All Spin: Introduction

-In this work, we focus on the idea of universal constraints to describe soft operators in the same way as scattering amplitudes are constrained by the Wigner's little group \cite{Conde:2016vxs, Arkani-Hamed:2017jhn} generated from helicity operators.
-In the first part, we derive such constraints by considering the action of soft operators in such a way amplitude's helicity constraints are preserved.
-In the second part, we solve the corresponding constraints to fully fixed the kinematics of the single leading soft factor of any given particle and show the general expression of the soft factor any given spin and helicity.
+In this work, we focus on deriving universal constraints for soft operators, analogous to how scattering amplitudes are constrained by the Wigner's little group \cite{Conde:2016vxs, Arkani-Hamed:2017jhn} via helicity operators.
+First, we derive these constraints by considering the action of soft operators to preserve helicity constraints on amplitudes.
+Second, we solve the helicity constraints to fix the kinematics of the single leading soft factor of any given particle and present the general expression for soft factors of arbitrary spin and helicity.